Adesoji1/OpenAI-GPT-4-API-for-Data-Summarization/README.md

+from openai import OpenAI

+client = OpenAI()

+stream = client.chat.completions.create(
+    model="gpt-4",
+    messages=[{"role": "user", "content": "Say this is a test"}], stream=True,
+)
+for chunk in stream:
-To set up an automated system that fetches data from MongoDB, processes and summarizes it using the OpenAI API, and posts summaries to a Discord channel, you will need to follow several steps.
+    print(chunk.choices[0].delta.content or "", end="")To set up an automated system that fetches data from MongoDB, processes and summarizes it using the OpenAI API, and posts summaries to a Discord channel, you will need to follow several steps.
 Here’s a detailed plan and the necessary scripts:

 ### Steps